 Gather the dough into a ball (lightly floured all around it), then pat out into a circle or square about 1/2 – 1″ thick (I’d err on the side of 1″).
 If circle, use a pizza cutter to cut into wedges (just like a pizza) or if square you can cut into rectangles then diagonally to make triangles.

 Place on a cookie sheet and bake for 10-15 minutes.
 The scones should be puffed up and golden brown.
+You might also like these single-serving scones (two different takes).

 Basic Easy Scones